driedpampas/realme-8-megaguide/readme.md

 ### Now flash whatever custom rom you want.
 [Guide](https://telegra.ph/Flash-LineageOS-on-Realme-8-06-05)

+# [EXTRA] Installing  a Custom ROM
+1. ## Preparing ADB.
+	1. Download [platform-tool]( https://developer.android.com/studio/releases/platform-tools), extract the zip, open a command prompt window in the folder.
+ 	2. Install [ADB Driver Installer](https://forum.xda-developers.com/attachment.php?attachmentid=4623157&d=1540039037) - If it asks if you want to install ADB/Fastboot say **NO**. **Only say YES to the drivers.**
+  	3. Enable Developer Options on device and enable USB Debugging.
+	4. In the platform-tools folder open a command prompt and run `adb devices`.
+You will see something like this on phone, check `Always allow...` and hit `Allow`

 # Special thanks

 > [lemoekq](https://t.me/lemonekq) - The original guide on which this is based<br>